CEEP10101991/ProyectoUni5CEEP/README.md

 # ProyectoUni5CEEP

-This repositoy was created to store a group of scripts that acomplish the tasks unlisted:
+This repositoy was created to store a group of scripts that acomplish the tasks listed here: